cephidstar/learnworks_public/BigQuery.md

 Just above the terminal, to the right,  Click **Open Editor** and give it a moment to appear.
 If prompted, Open the Home Workspace, and again, if prompted Activate the shell.

+Then add the terminal back in by clicking terminal.

 Now it's time to execute our queries using a script.
 To do this, all we need to do is to get the BigData Query written inside the script and execute our script through the Google Cloud Shell Console, which will help us to connect to the BigQuery service as